sketchai/preprocessing/README.md

 We use a small 5 sequence long dataset extracted from the sg_t16_test.npy file to do the testing.
 It is located under tests/asset/sg_t16_mini.npy

+All integration tests may not pass on first run, in that case run pytest again.
 See test coverage : [TO COMPLETE]